sthnaqvi/node-etstatic/README.md

 This works more or less as you'd expect.

-### ecstatic.showDir(folder);
+### etstatic.showDir(folder);

 This returns another middleware which will attempt to show a directory view.
-Turning on auto-indexing is roughly equivalent to adding this middleware after an ecstatic middleware with autoindexing disabled.
+Turning on auto-indexing is roughly equivalent to adding this middleware after an etstatic middleware with autoindexing disabled.

 # Tests:

-Ecstatic has a fairly extensive test suite.
+etstatic has a fairly extensive test suite.
 You can run it with:

 ```sh
 $ npm test